OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 4. Note that the code is first getting all the content controls tagged as 'customer', then iterates each of the ocurrences and changes the content and the formatting information.

 5. Test your work by pressing F5 to start a debug session and then click the **Step 1: Starting SOW** button.
-After the document gets inserted click on the  **Step 3: Search and Templetize!** to create a template.
+After the document gets inserted, click on the  **Step 3: Search and Templetize!** to create a template.
 Now try your code by clicking on **Step 4: Replace Customer!** Each "Contoso" instance should be replaced with 'Fabrikam' and look like the following image:

 	![](Images/Fig16.png)

 5. Congratulations!
-In this exercise you learned how to get content controls by its tag and replace their content!, lets continue with Excercise 6!
+In this exercise you learned how to get content controls by its tag and replace their content!
+Let's continue with Exercise 6!

 ## Exercise 6: Reusing content by inserting other Word documents!
-*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork add-in you created on in the previous steps.
-You will extend the add-in's capabilities by adding JavaScript code to insert and existing Word (docx) file at the end of the current document.
-This excercise is cummulative and assumes you completed  Excercise 2.*
+*In this exercise, you will continue working on the Visual Studio solution for the StatementOfWork add-in you created in the previous steps.
+You will extend the add-in's capabilities by adding JavaScript code to insert an existing Word (docx) file at the end of the current document.
+This exercise is cummulative and assumes you completed  Exercise 2.*

 1. A common scenario in Word development is reusing documents by  inserting them into new ones.
-On this excercise we will add an existing Word File into a content control with a commonly used a table of costs for the statement of work (reusing content from other documents).
+In this exercise, we will add an existing Word File into a content control with a commonly used table of costs for the statement of work (reusing content from other documents).

 2. Go back to Visual Studio, make sure you are using the StatementOfWord project.

-3. In the solution Explorer, double click on **Home.js** to open this JavaScript file.
+3. In the Solution Explorer, double click on **Home.js** to open this JavaScript file.
 4. Add the following code to the **onaaddReuseContent** function:

 	````javascript